We are going to be looking at the structure and function of skeletal muscles from two perspectives:

-The origin is the end of a muscle that attaches to a stable bone, use the diagram above as your example.
-The stable bone in this case is the scapula, and where the bicep is attached to it is the origin.
-The insertion, then, is the end of the muscle that attaches to a bone that will move.
+The origin is the end of a muscle that attaches to a stable bone.
+If you use the diagram above as an example, the stable bone in this case is the scapula, and the origin is where the bicep is attached.
+The insertion, then, is the movable end of the muscle that attaches to a bone.

-If we are using the bicep and tricep as our example, where is the insertion attaching to?
+If we are using the bicep and tricep as our example, where does the insertion attach?
 To answer this, you simply have to think of what moves when you flex your bicep.
-It is pulling on your forearm, and, since it is the bones your forearm that move, this is the insertion.
+It is pulling on your forearm.
+Since it is the bones in your forearm that move, this is the insertion.

 We're going to talk a little bit more about the structure of skeletal muscles themselves.

-Continuing to use the bicep as our example, let's look at the inside of the muscle.
-The covering of our biceps muscle is called the outer sheath.
-Within that, we have bundles of fibers, and within those fibers we have something called myofibrils.
-Myofibrils, which are long chains of contractile proteins called myofilaments, contain something called a sarcomere which is the unit that allows for muscle contractions.
+Continuing to use the bicep as an example, let's look at the inside of the muscle.
+The covering of our bicep muscle is called the outer sheath.
+Within that, we have bundles of fibers.
+Within those fibers, we have something called myofibrils.
+Myofibrils, which are long chains of contractile proteins called myofilaments, contain a sarcomere.
 The sarcomere is the basic unit of muscle contraction.